 - Riders can ride for longer without needing a break.

-- Overall weight reduction assists with sports riders, being more aerodynamic and chasing top speeds.
+- Overall, weight reduction assists sports riders, being more aerodynamic and chasing top speeds.

 - There is no compromise on protective qualities with a good multi-composite lightweight helmet.

-- There is also no compromise to be made on additional features available as many lightweight helmets still come with useful features like internal sun visors and a Pinlock system.
+- There is also no compromise on additional features as many lightweight helmets still have useful features like internal sun visors and a Pinlock system.

 Cons of a lightweight helmet:

-- While a multi-composite lightweight helmet offers no compromise on protection; a polycarbonate helmet marketed as lightweight would need to be looked at for a safety rating as this type of shell protects the head by being extremely strong and therefore generally pretty heavy.
+- While a multi-composite lightweight helmet offers no compromise on protection, a polycarbonate helmet marketed as lightweight would need to be looked at for a safety rating as this type of shell protects the head by being extremely strong and, generally, pretty heavy.